We outline every emergency number and service you need to know about should you need help while living in Austria.

 Police in Austria

-In Austria, the Directorate-General for Public Security oversees the police.
+The Directorate-General for Public Security oversees the police.
 This is part of the Federal Ministry of the Interior.
 Since 2005, the federal police – the Bundespolizei – includes the gendarmerie, local police, criminal investigative services, and constabulary.
 As such, the police system has nine state police commands; one in each Austrian state.
 It also includes over 20,000 police officers in more than 1,000 stations.

-The Austrian police mainly deal with crime and disruptions to public order.
+The police mainly deal with crime and disruptions to public order.
 However, they also oversee sanitation, building inspection, and crowd control at events.

 Healthcare and accidents in Austria